pulak-gautam/Induction_Y22/README.md

 - Introduction: [C++](https://github.com/murtazahassan/Learn-OpenCV-cpp-in-4-Hours) and [Python](https://www.youtube.com/watch?v=WQeoO7MI0Bs)

 > Pretty long.
 Recommended to look a the code given and see the end products.
-One can skip over the part where the code is being written.
+You can skip over the part where the code is being written.
 Don't worry, it won't take more than 2 hours to familiarize yourself

 - Knowing the concepts always helps: [Theory](https://web.stanford.edu/class/ee368/handouts.html)